 Which of your accomplishments will be the most valuable in the position you are applying for?

 Are your previous internships or work experience more important than your education for this role?

 These questions can help determine what information needs to be at the top of your CV.
 Keeping in mind the 7-second rule, it is important to put your best foot forward and to catch the employer’s attention with your strongest asset.

-Keep in mind that for the CareerUp program, you are applying for an internship abroad.
-If you are going to be an international professional you will need to strive for an international resume.
+Keep in mind that for the CareerUp program, you are applying for internships abroad.
+If you are going to be an international professional, then you will need to strive for an international resume.
 Mentioning that you managed a local project won’t deliver the desired effect unless you provide context and meaning.
-If you are in doubt whether the hiring manager will understand the significance of your role or achievements it is best to be as clear as possible by providing a small description.
+If you are in doubt whether the hiring manager will understand the significance of your role or achievements, then it is best to be as clear as possible by providing a small description.

-Adjusting the terminology to make your accomplishments instantly recognizable can really help hiring managers to get a clearer picture of who you are and why you deserved to be hired.
+Adjusting the terminology to make your accomplishments instantly recognizable can really help hiring managers to get a clearer picture of who you are and why you deserved to be hired for their international internships.

 These high-level improvements to a clean and well-formatted layout will move your resume from average to attention grabbing.
 Our integrated resume and LinkedIn coaching will put you on the path to securing the internship of your dreams!